aeternity/protocol/GOSSIP.md

 of only hostile node getting selected.

 If a peer changes its IP address but not its key, the new address will **never** be updated through gossip.
-This is to prevent an hostil node from gossiping bad addresses for known good nodes and making them unreachable.
-The peer will be removed after the normal retry policy is exausted; then the new address will be added through the usual gossip exchanges.
+This is to prevent a hostile node from gossiping bad addresses for known good nodes and making them unreachable.
+The peer will be removed after the normal retry policy is exhausted; then the new address will be added through the usual gossip exchanges.

 The peer retry counter and last retry time (initialized to '0' and 'infinity'),